alex-sage/technosign/README.md

 * index_letters - First go at usign the LED and some fun functions.
-* set_led - set a single LED by serial control; for debugging
+* set_led - set a single LED by serial control; for debugging.
-* test_letters - rudimentary test of the strip
+* test_letters - rudimentary test of the strip.